Mara-Li/Obsidian-Snippet-Manager/README.md

 - Git move every `.css` file in your `.obsidian/snippet` folder.

 ## Other function
-- `obsnipe --list` : List all Github Repository you download.
+- `obsnipe list` : List all Github Repository you download.
--
+- `obsnipe exclude [folder_name]` : Exclude a folder from update.
+You can exclude multiple value using : `obsnipe exclude [folder1] [folder2]`

+Note : You can exclude folder from auto update using the `exclude.yml` file, placed in your Snipper Manager folder.

 # Example
 *Using [Obsidian Snippets Collection](https://github.com/Mara-Li/Obsidian-Snippet-collection)*